Projects & Initiatives

 Collaborative Learning Faculty Learning Community

 The Center for Teaching & Learning (CTL) invites faculty to apply to the semester-long FLC on Collaborative Learning.
 This faculty learning community, stipended at $1,000, provides faculty with the opportunity to develop and workshop a course activity or assignment — such as a group project, student research team, or shared writing activity — that involves collaborative learning.
-The deadline to apply is Tuesday, December 19th.
 Please click here for additional information.

 Blended Learning Challenge Faculty Learning Community